-The Commission received twelve written comments on the Docket Card for this proceeding.
-Many of these written comments state the importance of ensuring that any updates to California Connect make the program more inclusive, easier to use and accessible.
+~~The~~As of February 19, 2026, the Commission received ~~twelve~~fourteen written comments on the Docket Card for this proceeding.
+Many of these written comments state the importance of ensuring that any updates to California

+Connect make the program more inclusive, easier to use and accessible.
 There are also comments emphasizing the importance of maintaining program service to landline as cell service is not available in all areas.
 Other commenters urged the Commission to continue the program with no reductions in service to disabled persons.
+Comments were also received supporting California Connect's move to modernize equipment and the need to provide training and guidance on such equipment.
+As assistive technology and telecommunications evolve, it is important to adapt to the fluidity of the change.
+Continued funding for modernized equipment and the California Connect program as a whole helps many people by creating opportunities for them.